 Go High(er) Rise

 The biggest change in denim in the past few years is the rise, which is the length from waistband to crotch.
-While there have been murmurs that low-rise jeans are making a return, don’t feel you need to embrace this trend.
+While low-rise jeans have made a return with the GenZ set, don’t feel you need to embrace this trend.
 Instead, I encourage you to try a slightly higher rise for a modern take on denim with an otherwise historic style.

 Sure, there are jeans that will touch your bra band, but there are a lot of styles in between boob height and hip bone height.
 I recommend looking for something that is at or slightly above your belly button.
 If you haven’t tried a jean that is higher than your belly button, at first it may seem uncomfortable.
 But try it more than one slip-on in front of your bedroom mirror.
 You may be pleased to find that a higher rise jean stops muffin tops, won’t fold over if you’re sitting all day, and won’t slide down as easily when you bend over, or when you get up from sitting all day.